-ATW Artist Talk is an interview series where we will be speaking with artists that we’ve worked with around different themes relevant to their practice.
-The conversations are accompanied by their images and video footage.
+ATW Artist Talk is an ongoing series of interviews with artists that we’ve worked with.
+Each conversation focuses on different themes relevant to their practice and is accompanied by images of the artist’s work or their video footage.

 To launch the project, we’d like to introduce Toulouse based mixed media artist Yvonne Calsou.

 Yvonne works with drawing, installation, photography, sound and video to examine our environment and those quiet and unnoticed shifts that alter it.
 She adopts processes of erasure and subtle interventions into often unconventional urban and natural sites, that both employ and disrupt our perceptions of space and time.

 Interview conducted by Art Talk Write in March 2021.